awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 **Note**
 The `GeneratePackageSource` and `RemoveKnownFolders` commands can be run one at a time by first piping the `logfile.CSV` into `GeneratePackageSource.exe`, and then running `RemoveKnownFolders.exe` to generate the `source.json`\.
 If the `GeneratePackageSource.exe` hangs, the Process Monitor may still have a lock on the CSV file\.
 If this is the case, resolve by rebooting the machine\.

-   When the command completes, the `C:\Program Files\AWS\EMP\Tools\ReversePackagingTools` displays\.
-Leave the command prompt open because it will be used again later in this process\.

 1. Navigate to Windows Explorer and verify that the \.JSON file has been created and that its size is greater than `0`\.

 1. Edit the \.JSON file in a text editor, such as Notepad\+\+\.